sumerc/sumerc.github.io/content/posts/inside-the-go-cpu-profiler.md

 defer pprof.StopCPUProfile()
 ```

-Like mentioned, once `pprof.StartCPUProfile` is called, Go runtime enables the `SIGPROF` signal to be generated at specific intervals.
+Once `pprof.StartCPUProfile` is called, Go runtime enables the `SIGPROF` signal to be generated at specific intervals.
+Kernel sends a `SIGPROF` signal to one of the **running** threads in the application.
+Since Go ises non-blocking I/O, goroutines that are waiting on I/O are not counted as **running** and these are not catched by the Go CPU Profiler.
+In fact, this was the basic reason of why [fgprof](https://github.com/felixge/fgprof) was implemented.

-A simple visualization on how the Go CPU profiler sampler works:
+A picture is worth thousand words:

 ![SIGPROF signal in the Go runtime](/sigprof.png)

 # How profiler collects data?

-Kernel sends a `SIGPROF` signal to one of the running threads in the application.
-This interrupts the running thread(goroutine) and the `SIGPROF` signal handler is invoked.
-The stack trace of the interrupted goroutine is retrieved in the context of this signal handler.
-This stack trace is then saved into a lock-free log structure along with the current [profiler label](https://rakyll.org/profiler-labels/)(Every captured stack trace can be associated with a custom label which you can later do filtering on).
+ Once, a random running goroutine receives a `SIGPROF` signal, it gets interrupted and signal handler runs.
+The stack trace of the interrupted goroutine is retrieved in the context of this signal handler and then saved into a [lock-free](https://preshing.com/20120612/an-introduction-to-lock-free-programming/) log structure along with the current [profiler label](https://rakyll.org/profiler-labels/)(Every captured stack trace can be associated with a custom label which you can later do filtering on).
 This special lock-free structure is named as `profBuf` and it is defined in [runtime/profbuf.go](https://github.com/golang/go/blob/master/src/runtime/profbuf.go) with a long and detailed explanation on how it works.
-To summarize it up: it is a lock-free [ring-buffer](https://en.wikipedia.org/wiki/Circular_buffer) structure that is safe to be used by a **single writer** and a **single reader** which highly resembles http://www.cse.cuhk.edu.hk/~pclee/www/pubs/ancs09poster.pdf.
+To summarize it up: it is a **single-writer**, **single-reader** lock-free [ring-buffer](https://en.wikipedia.org/wiki/Circular_buffer) structure which highly resembles the one published [here](http://www.cse.cuhk.edu.hk/~pclee/www/pubs/ancs09poster.pdf).
 The writer is the profiler signal handler and the reader is a goroutine(`profileWriter`) that periodically reads this buffer and aggregates results to a final hashmap structure in a separate goroutine.
 This hashmap structure is named as `profMap` and defined in [runtime/pprof/map.go](https://github.com/golang/go/blob/master/src/runtime/pprof/map.go)

 Here is a simple visualization on how this all fits together: